Same-sex marriage in Durango: Background

 On 12 June 2015, the Supreme Court of Justice of the Nation ruled that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 The court based its decision on Article 4 of the Constitution of Mexico, which respects matrimonial equality, stating that "Man and woman are equal under the law.
 The law shall protect the organization and development of the family."

-In December 2013, a couple, known as Víctor and Julián, became the first same-sex couple to marry in Durango, after they obtained an amparo from a court in Durango City.
-The amparo had been appealed to the Supreme Court, which ruled in favor of the couple.
+The first same-sex marriage in Durango was performed in December 2013 for a same-sex couple, who chose to remain anonymous, in Durango City after obtaining an amparo from the Supreme Court.
 On 13 November 2014, it was announced that 18 people had filed an amparo for same-sex marriage rights in the state.
-A first hearing was scheduled for 27 November 2014.
+Oral arguments were scheduled for 27 November 2014.
 Representatives from the Congress of Durango argued against the amparo in court, stating that challenges to provisions of the Civil Code had to be made within 30 days of enactment, thus the plaintiffs were "66 years too late".
 In April 2015, the 18 couples hit another setback when the state claimed they could not seek an amparo because they were not residents of the state.
 The couples reiterated their intention to take their case to the Supreme Court if needed.
 51 same-sex couples had married via the recurso de amparo remedy by September 2022.